 If AxoGen's products are defective or otherwise pose safety risks, the FDA could require their recall, or AxoGen may initiate a voluntary recall of its products.
-The FDA may require recall of a marketed medical device product, such as the AxoGuard[®] products, in the event that it determines that due to material deficiencies or defects that use of the medical device product would pose a reasonable probability of serious adverse health consequences or death.
-However, FDA does not have authority to require most device recalls because they do not rise to this level of health significance.
-FDA may request, but not require, the recall of a biological product, such as the Avance[®] Nerve Graft.
-However, if a company does not comply with an FDA request for a recall, FDA can pursue other enforcement actions, such as product seizure.
+The FDA may require recall of a marketed medical device product, such as the AxoGuard[®] products, in the event that it determines the medical device presents a reasonable probability of serious adverse health consequences or death.
+However, most device recalls do not rise to this level of health significance and result from voluntary action.
+FDA has authority to recall biological products when a batch, lot or other quantity of the product presents an imminent or substantial hazard to the public health.
+However, the agency usually requests, voluntary recalls of biological products, such as the Avance[®] Nerve Graft.
+If a company does not comply with an FDA request for a recall, FDA can order one under the above-referenced circumstances or take other enforcement actions, such as product seizure.
 In addition, manufacturers may, on their own initiative, recall a product to remove or correct a deficiency or to remedy a violation of the Federal Food, Drug, and Cosmetic Act that may pose a risk to health.
 A government-mandated, government-requested or voluntary recall could occur as a result of an unacceptable risk to health, reports of safety issues, failures, manufacturing errors, design or labeling defects or other deficiencies and issues.
 Recalls and other field corrections for any of AxoGen's products would divert managerial and financial resources and have an adverse effect on its business, results of operations and financial condition.
 A recall could harm AxoGen's reputation with customers and negatively affect its sales.

 AxoGen may initiate recalls involving some of its products in the future that it determines do not require notification of the FDA.
 If the FDA were to disagree with AxoGen's determinations, it could request that it report those actions as recalls, and take regulatory or enforcement action against AxoGen or the product.